 - Gers- Sexual assault has been known to happen when women were alone in their ger at night.
 If at all possible, always lock your ger at night.
 This is also another reason why it is good to use a reputable travel company that has properly vetted all their people.

-- Monasteries – Incidents have also been reported at monasteries where a monk or someone else may try to get a solo female traveler on her own so they can sexually assault her.
-If you are traveling alone, try to join a group so that you are not alone in a circumstance like this.
+- Monasteries – Incidents have also been reported at monasteries where a monk or someone else may try to get a solo female traveler on her own, so they can sexually assault her.
+If you are traveling alone, try to join a group to not be alone in a circumstance like this.

 - Drunken Behavior – Alcholol and alcohol abuse is a problem in Mongolia.
-If you are in an area where there are a lot of drunk men, you should try to get away from the situation, There have been reports of sexual assault of some foreign women by groups of drunk men.
+If you are in an area where there are many drunk men, you should try to escape the situation.
+There have been reports of sexual assault of some foreign women by groups of drunk men.

-- Trekking, hiking or camping alone – The U.S. Embassy recommends that women should not trek, hike or camp alone in Mongolia.
-The reason for this is because they have seen enough sexual assault incidents due to women being alone in these situations.
-So if you are a solo female traveler it is safest for you to find a group or tour to travel with.
+- Trekking, hiking, or camping alone – The U.S. Embassy recommends that women, not trek, hike, or camp alone in Mongolia.
+This is because they have seen enough sexual assault incidents due to women being alone in these situations.
+So if you are a solo female traveler, it is safest for you to find a group or tour to travel with.

 Other safety tips

-- Rent a car that has seat belts – Many people in Mongolia do not use seat belts in their cars or other vehicles.
-When you are renting a car and you have a local driver, make sure to check to ensure the car has proper seat belts for both the front and back seats.
+- Rent a car with seat belts – Many people in Mongolia do not use seat belts in their cars or other vehicles.
+When you are renting a car and having a local driver, check to ensure the car has proper seat belts for both the front and back seats.

-- Nighttime driving – There is a law against drunk driving, but still there is a lot of drunk driving in Mongolia.
-It is best if you can ensure that you are not on the long-distance highways during the night or evening time as this is when drunk driving usually occurs.
-Drunk driving can increase significantly during the major holiday times.
+- Nighttime driving – There is a law against drunk driving, but still, there is a lot of drunk driving in Mongolia.
+It is best to ensure that you are not on the long-distance highways during the night or evening, as this is when drunk driving usually occurs.
+Drunk driving can increase significantly during major holiday times.

 - LGBT – There are no laws in Mongolia that criminalize being LGBT, nor are there specific known targets toward the LGBT community as a whole.
-But, some Mongolian NGOs have reported that LGBT persons, especially in some rural areas have faced harassment or violence.
+Some Mongolian NGOs have reported that LGBT persons, especially in some rural areas, have faced harassment or violence.
 LGBT individuals may want to be aware of this, especially when traveling outside Ulaanbaatar.